Payments to employees

 The Pay As You Earn (PAYE) system applies to both proprietary and non-proprietary directors as it does to any other employee.

-Proprietary Directors are still required to complete a Form 11.
+Proprietary Directors are chargeable persons and are therefore required to complete an Income Tax Return (Form 11).
 Income received by a proprietary director in respect of that directorship is assessable on an earnings basis.
 This means the income is taxed in the period in which it is earned.
-Income received by a non-proprietary director is assessable on a receipts basis.
-This means the income is taxed in the period in which it is received.

 Proprietary directors